pazz/alot/docs/source/usage/modes/search.rst

     optional arguments
         :---no-flush: postpone a writeout to the index (Defaults to: 'True').

-.. _cmd.search.retagsearch:

-.. describe:: retagsearch

-    set tags of all messages in all threads in the search results
+        :---all: retag all messages in search result.

-    argument
-        comma separated list of tags

-    optional arguments
-        :---no-flush: postpone a writeout to the index (Defaults to: 'True').

 .. _cmd.search.refineprompt: